Aedamar Cassidy – Aedamar’s Curds

 Ann O’Reilly – Design Studio

-After a break of 15 years from making bespoke bridal and evening wear, Ann O’Reilly is now joining forces with renowned and up-and-coming Irish designers.
+After a break of 15 years from making bespoke bridal and evening wear, Ann O’Reilly returned to work in 2016 to set up her own business working with renowned and up-and-coming Irish designers.
 Just over a year after she set up her new company, Design Studio, her work was featured at the ARC fashion show in Dublin.

 Barbara Brown – Brown’s Vineyard